 When it comes to cost, generators and home battery backup setups are practically comparable.
 You may also encounter the same 0% down payment, and low monthly payment plan to help lessen the impact on your upfront budget.

 With this in mind, battery backup for home is the more affordable option for the following reasons:

 Battery for home power supply requires less maintenance.
 Fuel generators are more prone to failure with extensive use.
 Also, because they run on gasoline, they require constant safety and performance checks.
 If you want to avoid long-term maintenance bills, home backup batteries won’t strain your wallet like a generator.

 Home batteries offer the highest long-term savings when paired with solar panels.
 Unlike a generator, when you buy a home battery backup and install a solar panel, you can make that money back with renewable solar power.
 While the sun is charging your solar panels, your home battery will store unlimited free energy; something a generator can’t do because it relies on a limited and expensive supply of natural gas fuel.

 When paired with solar panels, you’ll get a substantial tax credit on your home battery.
 Until the end of 2023, homeowners can claim a 22-26% federal solar tax credit for their new solar system, including home battery backup.
 In addition to this, there are local tax rebates, state tax credits, and other possible incentives.

-With tax benefits alone, battery for home power supply can replace home generators.
+With tax benefits alone, batteries for home power supply can replace home generators.
 To learn more about how to claim the 26% federal tax credit for a brand new solar installation – including solar home backup batteries – check out our solar incentives page.

 Contact MaxWorld Power!
 With decades of combined experience, our team of registered electricians will provide you with honest and customized advice.
-We offer some of the most energy-efficient home backup battery on the market and will ensure your house is safe from power outages!
+We offer some of the most energy-efficient home backup batteries on the market and will ensure your house is safe from power outages!